Red White and Blue Cupcakes

 - Heavy whipping cream

-- Red white and blue sprinkles and maraschino cherries (optional)
+- Red white and blue sprinkles (optional)

 - Fun serving platter or cupcake stand